TribThapa/MyFinTechHomework/Week1_10052021/Assignment/README.md

 *CoverGenius* came about when _Chris Bayley_ and _Angus McDonald_ had the vision of empowering the world's largest e-commerce companies to sell insurance products.
 This idea initially stemmed from _Chris Bayley_ who previoulsy ran the insurance team at Google.
 There he saw commerical opportunities for selling insurance online but felt he lacked the right model.
 Subsequently, they found an opportunity with a sizeable niche that was currenlty being overlooked - Car Rental Insurance.
 Then, the Car Rental Insurance industry was worth US $7 billion globally, of which US $6 billion was profit.

 To test the waters, _Chris Bayley_ and _Angus McDonald_ engaged global insurers to provide car rental policies for their clients.
-However, they noticed the inability to provide capacity in short time frames and the archaic processes that got in the way.
-As a result, _Chris Bayley_ and _Angus McDonald_ took it upon themselves to esablish a company that provided insurance in this space.
+However, they noticed the inability to provide insruance policies in short time frames and the archaic processes that got in the way.
+As a result, _Chris Bayley_ and _Angus McDonald_ took it upon themselves to esablish a company that provided insurance policies in this space.

 When establishing the company, *Cover Genius* was not VC funded and the small rounds were funded by London-based insurance executives including _Jim Sutcliffe_, former Chair of Sun Life Canada and _Julian Roberts_, former CEO of Old Mutual.